Descent Of Inanna

-I mentioned earlier, that I was unwillingly dragged into my own descent during my divorce – and it was Inanna’s journey to the underworld that helped me to heal.
-I had never performed a ritual before – but knew that I needed to do something, anything to help me move forward.
+I was dragged into my descent during my divorce – and it was Inanna’s journey to the underworld that helped me to heal.
+I had never performed a ritual before.
+But I knew I needed to do something, anything to help me move forward.
 The experience was a pivotal moment for me.

-And so I have created a guided ritual, for you to use in your own journey of healing.
-It is inspired by Jane Meredith’s book, Journey to The Dark Goddess, which is the tool that I used initially to guide my own retreat.
+And so I have created a guided ritual, for you to use in your journey of healing.
+Inspired by Jane Meredith’s book, Journey to The Dark Goddess, this is the tool that I used initially to guide my retreat.

-In her book, you can find a series of detailed rituals, designed to be completed over a number of days.
+In her book, you can find a series of detailed rituals, designed to be completed over several days.
 I have condensed the descent into a 40-minute ‘meditation’.
-But I highly recommend Jane’s book if you would like to explore your own descent more thoroughly.
+But I highly recommend Jane’s book if you would like to explore your descent more thoroughly.

-Please note, if you are currently taking mood-altering drugs, are receiving psychiatric treatment or have been diagnosed with a psychiatric illness, it is not advised that you undertake this ritual.
+Please note, if you are currently taking mood-altering drugs, are receiving psychiatric treatment or have been diagnosed with mental illness, you should not undertake this ritual.

 Before you start, it’s advisable to choose a friend to check in with, as Inanna did with Ninshubur.
 Let them know what you are about to do and ask them to check on you after an agreed number of hours perhaps.